Looking UP Series: Seeing the Forest for the Trees, Natural Solutions for a Changing Climate

 March 11 @ 5:00 pm - 6:00 pm| Free – $5

-Highfield introduces “LOOKING UP” a new collaborative science lecture series for Spring 2020.
+Highfield introduces “LOOKING UP” a new environmental science lecture series for Spring 2020!

 Dr. Walker is an ecologist and remote sensing specialist interested in applications of satellite imagery to the assessment and monitoring of temperate and tropical ecosystems at regional to global scales.
 His research focuses on measuring and mapping forest structural attributes, land cover/land use change and terrestrial carbon stocks in support of habitat management, ecosystem conservation and carbon-cycle science.
 He is committed to building institutional capacity in the tools and techniques used to measure and monitor forests, working in collaboration with governments, NGOs and indigenous communities across the tropics.
 Dr. Walker holds degrees in forest ecology (M.S.) and remote sensing (Ph.D.) from the University of Michigan.